openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Endpoint {#credential-endpoint}

-The Credential Endpoint issues one or more instances of a Credential Configuration or Credential Dataset as approved by the End-User upon presentation of a valid Access Token representing this approval.
+The Credential Endpoint issues one or more Credentials of the same Credential Configuration and Credential Dataset, as approved by the End-User upon presentation of a valid Access Token representing this approval.
 Support for this endpoint is REQUIRED.

 Communication with the Credential Endpoint MUST utilize TLS.